 Troubleshooting HVAC Capacitors - Safety and Testing

-Before testing a capacitor the capacitor needs to be discharged.
+Before testing a capacitor, the capacitor needs to be discharged.
 Capacitors hold an electrical charge and can shock you even when they are not hooked up to any electrical wiring.
 The capacitor is discharged using a high resistance resistor (over 10,000 Ohms).
-This is very important to do as if it is not done the test instrument can be damaged.
-Once it has been discharged the capacitor can be tested.
-The instrument measures microfarads which are how capacitors are rated.
+That is very important to do, and without the correct procedure, the test instrument can suffer damage.
+Once discharged, the capacitor is ready for testing.
+The instrument measures microfarads, which are how capacitors are rated.
 The test should fall within plus or minus 10% of the rating on the capacitor.
-When the capacitor is not in the +/- 10% range then it needs to be replaced.
-Replaced with a new capacitor of the same microfarad rating.
+When the capacitor is not in the +/- 10% range, then it needs to be replaced — replaced with a new capacitor of the same microfarad rating.

 You’ll have to jumper the common wire because now you have two capacitors.
 Whereas before you only had one with one terminal for the common wire.
 Easy enough for a good HVAC tech to figure that one out.
 However, I still wanted to be as descriptive as possible for those still learning the trade.
 It never hurts to go MacGyver to save a little time and be more efficient.

 “The two basic types of motor capacitors most commonly used in HVAC applications today.
 The run capacitor and the start capacitor.
 Motor capacitors increase the run efficiency of the motor.
 Capacitors also give the motor an initial boost in torque to a motor upon start-up.
 HVAC Start Capacitors are referred to as motor starter capacitors or power capacitors.”